 “Jaydon’s actually put together a couple really good weeks of practice.
 He has.
 We challenged him, we talked to him about consistency, working harder on the scout team and things like that, man… pic.twitter.com/3jxqbml5kI

-Blue will get a chance.
-It just might take a few weeks.
+Blue will get a chance. it just might take a few weeks.
 If nothing else, Blue should soon overtake Sanders as Williams' complement.

 Dynasty News: WR Malik Nabers, New York Giants